Ultra-wideband: Theory

-A significant difference between conventional radio transmissions and UWB is that conventional systems transmit information by varying the power level, frequency, and/or phase of a sinusoidal wave.
+A significant difference between conventional radio transmissions and UWB is that conventional systems transmit information by varying the power level, frequency, or phase (or a combination of these) of a sinusoidal wave.
 UWB transmissions transmit information by generating radio energy at specific time intervals and occupying a large bandwidth, thus enabling pulse-position or time modulation.
 The information can also be modulated on UWB signals (pulses) by encoding the polarity of the pulse, its amplitude and/or by using orthogonal pulses.
 UWB pulses can be sent sporadically at relatively low pulse rates to support time or position modulation, but can also be sent at rates up to the inverse of the UWB pulse bandwidth.
 Pulse-UWB systems have been demonstrated at channel pulse rates in excess of 1.3 billion pulses per second using a continuous stream of UWB pulses (Continuous Pulse UWB or C-UWB), while supporting forward error-correction encoded data rates in excess of 675 Mbit/s.

 A UWB radio system can be used to determine the "time of flight" of the transmission at various frequencies.
 This helps overcome multipath propagation, since some of the frequencies have a line-of-sight trajectory, while other indirect paths have longer delays.
 With a cooperative symmetric two-way metering technique, distances can be measured to high resolution and accuracy.

 Applications

 Real-time location

-UWB is useful for real-time locating systems, and its precision capabilities and low power make it well-suited for radio-frequency-sensitive environments, such as hospitals.
-UWB is also useful for peer-to-peer fine ranging, which allows many applications based on relative distance between two entities.
+Ultra-wideband (UWB) technology is utilised for real-time locationing due to its precision and reliability.
+It plays a role in various industries such as logistics, healthcare, manufacturing, and transportation.
+UWB's centimeter-level accuracy is valuable in applications in which using traditional methods may be unsuitable, such as in indoor environments, where GPS precision may be hindered.
+Its low power consumption ensures minimal interference and allows for coexistence with existing infrastructure.
+UWB performs well in challenging environments with its immunity to multipath interference, providing consistent and accurate positioning.
+In logistics, UWB increases inventory tracking efficiency, reducing losses and optimizing operations.
+Healthcare makes use of UWB in asset tracking, patient flow optimization, and in improving care coordination.
+In manufacturing, UWB is used for streamlining inventory management and enhancing production efficiency through accurate tracking of materials and tools.
+UWB supports route planning, fleet management, and vehicle security in transportation systems.

-Mobile telephony
+UWB uses multiple techniques for location detection: